 In Europe, a gratuity is typically automatically added to hotel and restaurant bills.
 If this is the case, you do not need to leave an additional tip.
 However, if you are exceptionally happy with your service, it is customary to round the bill to the nearest whole euro/swiss franc (or leaving your change when paying in cash).

 Similarly, taxi drivers appreciate it if you round up the fare to an even amount.
 (Tip: avoid the extra fee for bags put into the trunk by keeping them with you in the taxi.)

 WHAT TO BRING/WEAR

 The majority of Europe experiences warm to hot summers with mild winters.
 However, in mountainous regions, such as the French Alps region, temperatures are milder in the summer and cold in the winter.
-In general, expect day temperatures to range from the mid-70s to the 90s, with nights in the 50s-70s in the summer.
+In general, expect day temperatures to range from the mid-70s to the 90s fahrenheit (23 - 32 degrees celsius), with nights in the 50s-70s (12 - 23 degrees celsius) in the summer.
 For additional information on European climate, check Meteoblue.com for local weather forecasts.
 For more specific weather/climate information on the region you will be touring, check out this blog’s sidebar and click on your region!
 Pack according to the expected weather.
-Cloths that layer easily are always a good idea.
+Clothes that layer easily are always a good idea.

 The obvious is what we most often forget!
 Make sure you pack cycling shorts, cycling shoes, short- and long-sleeved jerseys, a windbreaker (or a light rain jacket), gloves, and sunglasses.
 Although we do provide helmets, you may choose to bring yours as it may suit you better.
 To best enjoy your trip, bring what you are most comfortable with, like your own pedals (and some people choose to bring their own saddle).